Linear Quadratic Regulator#

 (TODO)

-• Conditions for LQR to work (controllability, stabilizability, detectability, etc)
+Conditions for LQR to work (controllability, stabilizability, detectability, etc)

-• Time-varying LQR
+Time-varying LQR

 Tracking LQR#

 The above LQR formulation assumed that we wanted the state to regulate to zero.
 But that’s not always the case.
-In fact, we often would like come up with a control that enables our system to track a nominal trajective given by \((\bar{x}_0, \bar{u}_0), (\bar{x}_1,\bar{u}_1), \ldots\).
+In fact, we often would like come up with a control that enables our system to track a nominal trajectory given by \((\bar{x}_0, \bar{u}_0), (\bar{x}_1,\bar{u}_1), \ldots\).
 What can we do?
 Well actually, we would like the difference between the nominal state/control and the state/control to regulate to zero instead.
 As such, we should consider the error states and controls like so.

-Given this defintion of error states, it follows that \( \delta x_{t+1} = A \delta x_t + B \delta u_t\).
+Given this definition of error states, it follows that \( \delta x_{t+1} = A \delta x_t + B \delta u_t\).
 We can also define the cost to be quadratic in \(\delta x_t\) and \(\delta u_t\) which essentially penalizes the controller for deviations away from the nominal trajectory.
 As such, we can solve the same LQR problem described above but with the error states, controls, dynamics, and cost.
-As a results, we will get the optimal control
+As a result, we will get the optimal control

 But recall that \(\delta u_t = u_t - \bar{u}_t\) and \(u_t\) is actually the control we execute on the system, and \(\bar{u}_t\) is the nominal control (known a priori).
 Thus the control we should feed to the system is